jangot/archipelago-rules/docs/loan-domain.md

   /**
    * Current Transfer state:
+   * `created` - Transfer is created but not yet initiated
    * `pending` - Transfer is executed but not completed yet
    * `completed` - Transfer was executed successfully
    * `failed` - Transfer was not executed successfully due to some error